Cohen & Steers REIT and Preferred Income Fund, Inc. (NYSE:RNP) to Issue $0.14 Monthly Dividend

-Cohen & Steers REIT and Preferred Income Fund, Inc. (NYSE:RNP – Get Rating) declared a monthly dividend on Wednesday, March 29th, Wall Street Journal reports.
-Investors of record on Wednesday, May 10th will be paid a dividend of 0.136 per share by the investment management company on Wednesday, May 31st.
-This represents a $1.63 annualized dividend and a yield of 8.72%.
-The ex-dividend date is Tuesday, May 9th.
+Cohen & Steers REIT and Preferred Income Fund, Inc. (NYSE:RNP – Get Rating) declared a monthly dividend on Thursday, March 30th, Wall Street Journal reports.
+Stockholders of record on Wednesday, June 14th will be paid a dividend of 0.136 per share by the investment management company on Friday, June 30th.
+This represents a $1.63 dividend on an annualized basis and a dividend yield of 8.58%.
+The ex-dividend date is Tuesday, June 13th.

-Cohen & Steers REIT and Preferred Income Fund Trading Up 3.1 %
+Cohen & Steers REIT and Preferred Income Fund Stock Up 1.7 %

 About Cohen & Steers REIT and Preferred Income Fund